artefactual/archivematica/hack/README.md

 | `admin`    | `enabled`, `administrators`, `managers`, `reviewers` | Superuser        | Administrator        |
 | `disabled` | `enabled`, `disabled`                                | Denied           | Denied               |
 | `outsider` | none                                                 | Denied           | Denied               |

+Each user also has a `<username>_ldap` uid because the integration test suite in `tests/integration/` shares this directory and enables `AUTH_LDAP_USERNAME_SUFFIX`.
+Use the bare usernames with this overlay, which leaves the suffix unset.

 The multi-role memberships make precedence visible: Administrator wins over Manager and Reviewer, and Manager wins over Reviewer.
 The `enabled` group is